niccokunzmann/Anya.Walsh/content/offerings/sacred-pleasure.md

 ​

-Energetic Tantric Container

-As above but without physical touch - guided with energetic touch to circulate your eros, and intuitively guiding your
+Sacred Self Pleasure Container

-rediscovery of your eros with your self touch, sound, breath, movement
+Guided rediscovery and reclamation of your eros with your self touch, sound, breath, movement

 60 minutes - £60